Best trail running shoes - the best men's and women's trail running shoes

 When a shoe looks as natty as the Hierro v5, there’s a suspicion that more attention has been paid to its appearance than it has its performance.
 But after running in it, such fears are allayed.
 The Hierro v5 is best thought of as a multi-terrain shoe.
 Its Vibram outsole feels at home on the pavement, hard trails and even the sand.
 The only surface on which it is not good is thick mud.
 If you’re looking for a shoe for cross-country, obstacle races or technical mountain yomps, this is not it.
 For everything else, it’ll work a treat.
 This is a comfortable yet responsive, multi-tasking, multi-terrain marvel.
-If you have the confidence to pull it off, and pockets deep enough to pay for it, the Hierro v5 will not disappoint.
+If you have the confidence to pull it off, the Hierro v5 will not disappoint.

 Weight: 210g (unisex)

 Heel/toe drop: 3mm